1- What’s included in the publishing fee?

 This is highly recommended but not mandatory.
 We would normally send your book to press and order your first five complimentary copies.
 However, if you pick up any errors from these, we may need to charge you a £35 amendment fee (depending on the number of corrections required) and it will cost £70 to upload a revised print file (either cover or interior) to the printers.

-In order to avoid these charges, we will encourage you to order a physical proof of your book prior to publication.
-This will cost approximately £20 – depending on the page count and book format – but will negate the £70 file upload fee and mean that no online retail orders can be placed in the meantime.
+In order to avoid these charges, we will encourage you to order an ‘advance copy’ of your book prior to publication.
+This will cost approximately £31 (paperback books) or £35 (hardback books) and will negate the £70 file upload fee should you need to make any changes.

 20 – How do I decide on the retail price (RRP) of my book?